loyaltyfoundation/lf-esports-guide/docs/hardware/pcs.md

 Gaming PCs are the foundation of most esports programs.
 They provide the performance and flexibility needed to play a wide range of competitive titles, from first-person shooters to strategy games.
 High-quality PCs ensure that players can focus on their skills without being hindered by hardware limitations.

+## How LF Helps

+We take the complexity out of PC selection by:
+- Evaluating your specific needs and budget
+- Recommending proven hardware configurations
+- Leveraging our vendor relationships for best pricing
+- Ensuring compatibility across all components
+- Future-proofing your investment

 ## Key Components of a Gaming PC

 When selecting PCs for your esports program, focus on the following components: